Systematic Sampling | A Step-by-Step Guide with Examples

 In this case, ensure that the timing and location of your sampling procedure covers the full population to avoid bias in the results.

-Step 2: Decide on your sample size and sampling interval
+Step 2: Decide on your sample size

 Before you choose your interval, you must first decide on your sample size.
 There are several different ways to choose a sample size, but one of the most common involves using a sample size calculator.